pedscoffee/Nurture-Newborn-Feeding/README.md

 **Your data stays on your device.** Nurture uses `localStorage` exclusively — no data is ever sent to any server.
 You can export your data anytime as a JSON file for backup.

+---

+# Create a Timer Shortcut

+> We recommend using your phone’s native clock timer combined with Nurture Newborn Feeding for maximum convenience and reliability.

+## iPhone

+### Create the Shortcut

+	1. Open the Shortcuts app
+	2. Tap the + button (top right) to create a new shortcut
+	3. Tap Add Action
+	4. Search for “Start Timer” and select it
+	5. Set your desired duration (e.g., 5 minutes)
+	6. Tap the shortcut name at the top and rename it (e.g., “Quick Timer”)
+	7. Tap Done

+#### Assign to Action Button

+	1. Open Settings
+	2. Go to Action Button
+	3. Swipe through options until you reach Shortcut
+	4. Tap Choose a Shortcut
+	5. Select your timer shortcut
+	6. Tap Done
+Now press and hold the Action Button to start your timer instantly.
+Note: The Action Button is only available on more recent models.

+#### Add to Home Screen

+	1. Open the Shortcuts app
+	2. Find your timer shortcut
+	3. Tap the three dots (•••) on the shortcut
+	4. Tap the settings icon (slider icon at top right)
+	5. Select Add to Home Screen
+	6. Customize the name and icon if desired
+	7. Tap Add

+## Android

+### Method 1: Home Screen Widget (Easiest)

+	1. Long-press an empty area on your home screen
+	2. Tap Widgets
+	3. Find and select Clock widgets
+	4. Look for a timer widget option and drag it to your home screen
+	5. Configure the duration if prompted

+### Method 2: Quick Settings Tile

+	1. Swipe down twice from the top of your screen
+	2. Look for a Timer tile
+	3. If not visible, tap Edit (pencil icon) and add the Timer tile
+	4. Tap the tile to quickly start a timer

+### Method 3: Google Assistant Quick Phrases

+	1. Open the Google app
+	2. Go to Settings > Google Assistant > Quick phrases
+	3. Enable timer-related quick phrases
+	4. Say “Set a timer for 5 minutes” without saying “Hey Google”

+Note: Features vary by Android manufacturer and version.
+Samsung phones have additional options through Bixby Routines and edge panels.​​​​​​​​​​​​​​​​

+---

+> Congratulations!
+You’ve got this!

 ## Contributing

 Contributions are welcome!
 Feel free to: